jrbarnhart/meal-planner-fullstack/README.md

 <h3 align="center">Munchlify - A Meal Planner App</h3>

   <p align="center">
     This is a meal planning application built using the full-stack framework Remix.
-It allows both users to select recipes and add them to chosen days on a calendar to make a meal plan.
+It allows users to select recipes and add them to chosen days on a calendar to make a meal plan.
     <br />
     <br />
     <a href="https://joshuarbarnhart.com/meal-planner">View Demo</a>